Rapidisimo/ftl/src/recipes/pulled-chicken-tacos.md

 ### Avocado Crema

-1. In a blender add:
+1. To a blender add:
 2. A large bunch of cilantro, 1 1/2 of avocado, 1 tsp of salt, 1 1/2 lime juice and 3 Tbsp of sour cream.
 Blend until nice and smooth.
 Taste for desired acidity and salt.
 3. Empty out into a container